richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 There is a trend in architecture towards parametric design—in which the designers focus their attention on the creation of generating algorithms rather than specific instances.
 In this paradigm, variants of the design are produced through varying the parameters of the underlying algorithm, and it is in the evaluation of design variants where computer simulation can play a significant role.[2-4]

+For parametric studies, Rhino/Grasshopper appears to be the current industry favourite, while other examples of parametric design platforms include Dynamo/Revit, CATIA and Maya.
+The creation of custom computer scripts, which was a predominant mode of computational design prior to the development of Grasshopper and Dynamo, is still widely in evidence, but is now an approach that is used when the limits of visual programming are reached.[2-4]

 ### 复杂系统（complex system）